 - Clarity, relevance and feasibility of the work plan.
-Appropriate geographic focus of the activities. - Identification and mobilisation of the relevant stakeholders. - Quality of the plan to monitor and report impacts. - Appropriateness and quality of the measures to communicate and disseminate the project and its results to different target groups.
+Appropriate geographic focus of the activities. - Identification and mobilisation of the relevant stakeholders. - Quality of the plan to monitor and report impacts. (n/a for TA PP, TA CAP) - Appropriateness and quality of the measures to communicate and disseminate the project and its results to different target groups. (n/a for TA PP)